frankshearar/Home/Add-Clear-Cache-button-to-VS-Package-Manager-options.md

 Package authors, consumers.

 ## Evidence
 Button existed on previous version of NuGet.
+This work is related to [enabling locals](https://github.com/NuGet/Home/wiki/Support-locals-command-in-dotnet-cli) command in dotnet cli.

 ## Solution
 Add a button to the VS Package Manager options which calls into the LocalsCommandRunner.cs from NuGet.Core.CommandLine.Commands.